djmolloy57/test18thAprProjBook/README.md

     * to make Paragraph Heading on Home page look clearer I used Roboto font-family referencing https://fonts.google.com/ CDN<br>
       in the style css.

+# Database Schema
+Field	Data Type	Form Validation Type	Required Field _id	  ObjectId	 Auto generated	         Yes

 # Testing
+Automated Testing
+The python unittest module was used to derive automated tests for the functions in the app.py file. pytest to test website routes.

+Manual Testing
+CSS was tested by using Google Chrome Developer Tools to alter elements on the page.

+This project was tested for display responsiveness using the following screen sizes.
+1. Large screen
+o	Desktop Chrome
+o	Desktop Firefox

+2. Medium screen
+o	iPad Pro Safari
+o	Desktop Chrome

+3. Small screen
+o	Phone Samsung 7
+o	iPhone 6